Skip to content

 Defining Minimalism: Aesthetics and Intentions

-• Uses simple shapes
+• Using simple shapes

-• Has few colors
+• Having few colors

-• Focuses on space
+• Focusing on empty space

 How Texture Enhances Minimalist Art